quakkels/minimacss/readme.md

 The anti-dependency "dependency."

 MinimaCSS is not intended to be treated as a library or framework.
 In fact, you might say that MinimaCSS is an anti-dependency.
-Rather, it is a launching point for your CSS.
+It is a launching point for your CSS.
 It's a skeleton of styles designed to provide a simple start that acts as a springboard.